 I am Keizo Takewaka, Consul-General of Japan in Sydney.
-I wish to express my sincere thanks to everyone who has so kindly assisted me since I assumed this post at the end of October 2016.
+I wish to express my sincere appreciation to those who have kindly assisted me since I assumed this post at the end of October 2016.

-I would like to make the Consulate approachable and helpful, and I appreciate your feedback and support.
+I would like to make the Consulate approachable and helpful, and we appreciate your feedback and support.

 Consul-General of Japan, Sydney